Resgrid/docs/docs/apps/responder.md

   - **Geolocation Hub**: live personnel and unit location updates
 - Auto-reconnect with token refresh

+### Chat & Assistant

+Department, station, group and incident channels, direct messages (to people or to a unit's crew), threads, reactions, urgent messages with acknowledgement, and the **Assistant** for plain-language commands.
+Push notifications follow the web routing matrix (mentions, DMs and urgent messages push; open channels do not).
+Requires the `Chat.System` feature flag.
+See [Chat & Assistant](../web-app/chat).

+### Checklists

+Personal and assigned checks (start-of-shift, personal gear, station duties) run from the app with photos, signatures, N/A reasons and offline progress; due checks appear on the home screen.
+See [Checklists](../web-app/checklists).

+### Field Records

+When `Records.Field.Responder` is enabled, members author Records in the field (run reports, training records, department definitions such as SAR clue reports or damage assessments) with offline drafts, attachments and sync; finalisation can be handed to the web app.
+See [Records](../web-app/records/overview).

 ## Settings & Configuration

 | Setting | Description |